vmogilev/dop/README.md

-# DOP - Day One Journal Parser
+# DOP - Day One Parser

-I built Day One Journal Parser to host my Food Log online and to share it with my nutritionist.
+I built [Day One](http://dayoneapp.com/) Parser to host my Food Log online and to share it with my nutritionist.
 However it can be used for just about anything.
 Here is what it does:

 * displays Day One Tags as a list of color coded slugs (tag colors are defined in `CssLookup` see conf/dop.json warning=yellow, danger=red, success=green)
 * places Day One Image at the top of the entry to which it was attached